IceLab-X/MiniGP/README.md

     - 02_svgp, A demo for implementing mini-batch gradient descent on SVGP allows training a GP with 10k inputs in 2 seconds.
     - 02_svgp_GPTutorial, A detailed tutorial for Stochastic Variational Interference GP model that can allow mini-batch training.
 [Original paper](https://arxiv.org/abs/1411.2005)
 - **Debug_NaNError_FAQ:** Frequently asked questions for GP model.
 It contains some techniques to solve NaN problem in GP model.
 More details can be found in the README file in the Debug_NaNError_FAQ folder.
+- **Bayesian_Optimization:** This folder contains useful tools for Bayesian optimization, including several widely used acquisition functions.
+It also includes a demonstration of Bayesian optimization using a GP model.